CloudChi/FX-Framework/Introduction.md

   - Displaying errors
   - Commenting and documenting code
 - As much as practicable, code that can be centralized to one location, is centralized.
-  - This makes it simplier to debug issues, because there are fewer places to check.
+  - This makes it simpler to debug issues, because there are fewer places to check.

 ### Libraries of Custom Functions
 - Custom Functions in the FX Framework have a specify naming convention: